Decision Support for Low-Level Waste Disposal

 Concentration Averaging To Classify LLW for Near-Surface Disposal

 The regulatory requirements for licensing a land disposal facility (10 CFR Part 61) establish a system for classifying radioactive waste for near-surface disposal, based on the concentrations of specific radionuclides that the waste contains.
-In particular, 10 CFR 61.55(a)(8) allows the concentration of a radionuclide to be determined indirectly, or averaged over the volume of the waste, or weight of the waste, provided that the concentration is expressed in nanocuries per gram.
-Performance assessment was used to establish the Branch Technical Position (BTP) on Concentration Averaging and Encapsulation for use in classifying LLW for commercial disposal, and is currently used to provide guidance for exceptions to the BTP.
+In particular, 10 CFR 61.55(a)(8) allows the concentration of a radionuclide to be determined indirectly, or averaged over the volume of the waste (or weight of the waste if the concentration limit in 10 CFT Part 61 is expressed in nanocuries per gram).
+Performance assessment was used to develop the postitions in the Branch Technical Position (BTP) on Concentration Averaging and Encapsulation, which provides guidance on determining average radionuclide concentrations for the purpose of classifying LLW for commercial disposal.
+Performance assessment also is used to support alternate approaches to concentration averaging.
 Through modeling, the NRC staff can evaluate how the degree of homogeneity in concentration contributes to protecting the general public and inadvertent intruders at near-surface disposal sites.